- Computer with a USB or CD slot for burning the image. You will need root privileges on this device.

 Step 2.
 Choosing the Media for Image Transfer:

 - Choose the download link that includes the media you intend to use.
-The file name will include the media type as well as the architecture (amd64/i386).
+The file name will include the media type at the end of the file name.

 Step 3.1 Writing the Image File using dd (Mac):